kenedii/jetson-nano-racer/jetracer/train/data_frontend/README.md

 app.py:

 Easily manage your training data with this Streamlit app to browse multiple RC car run folders, view frames, visualize controls, and delete bad frames (removes image file + CSV row).
 Also has a Model Prediction page where you can upload a model weights file, an image to predict, and specify the resnet architecture and receive the model's prediction for that image.
+Install dependencies using requirements.txt.

 Run: ```streamlit run app.py```